Providence Spring – A Miracle At Andersonville

-The prison yard was just a vast prairie that was split in half by a swampy and stinking stream.
-It was surrounded on all sides by a towering stockade wall made of felled logs.
-There was no shelter from the grueling heat, other than pitiable self-made shanties of torn blankets and wood scraps.
-Thirty-thousand prisoners were crammed into this awful space, which was built for a third of that.
-Their foot traffic had turned the ground into a slimy mud pit covered in corn-bread crumbs, human waste, and hordes of vermin.
+The prison yard comprised of a vast prairie split in half by a swampy, stinking stream, surrounded on all sides by a towering stockade wall of felled logs.
+Prisoners had no shelter from the grueling heat, other than pitiable self-made shanties of torn blankets and wood scraps.
+Thirty-thousand people were crammed into this awful space, which was built for a third of that.
+Their foot traffic had turned the terrain into a slimy mud pit covered in corn-bread crumbs, human waste, and hordes of vermin.
 The stream, Andersonville’s only water source, was used communally for bathing, a latrine, and laundry by everyone in the prison yard, which made it far from sanitary.
 Food consisted of scant helpings of moldy corn bread, and weevil-filled spoiled pork.
 Starving and emaciated prisoners cooked the rations with sprigs of pitch pine, which left a heavy black residue all over their skin.

-With such poor living conditions, sickness was a common visitor to Andersonville.
+With such poor living conditions, sickness paid frequent visits to Andersonville.
 The most common, and lethal, was scurvy.
 A disease caused by poor diet, the first symptom was bleeding and irritation in the gums.
 This progressed into loose teeth and rotting tissues in the mouth.
 Then it worked its way to the extremities such as fingers and toes.
 Prisoner John McElroy lamented that once scurvy reached a patient’s legs, he was dead by the end of the day.
-Dysentery and infection were other common illnesses, along with measles and even the occasional small pox outbreak.
-Disease was so prevalent that at the prison’s peak, over one hundred prisoners a day died from illness alone.
+Dysentery and infection also struck down plenty of men, along with measles and even the occasional small pox outbreak.
+Disease became so prevalent that at the prison’s peak, over one hundred people a day died from illness alone.